gyorilab/emmaa/doc/reports/askee_month2_report.rst

   with respect to a set of tests (e.g., experimental findings).
 This typically happens if a new entity is added to the model that was previously not part of it.
-- The model explaining a previously unexplained observatrion (in other words, passing a previously failing "test").
+- The model explaining a previously unexplained observation (in other words, passing a previously failing "test").
 These notifications are particularly important conceptually, since they indicate that the model learned something from the newly ingested literature that changed it such that